scarfbench/benchmark/README.md

 You only need:

 - Docker installed on your machine
-- Just command runner (you can install it via Cargo or your package manager)
+- make command runner (you can install it via Cargo or your package manager)

 ### Running an Application